-LC LC Time scale of the measurement cycle in minutes
+LC Time scale of the measurement cycle in minutes

-No. 0 - 0.5 0.5 - 1 1 - 1.5 1.5 - 2 2 - 2.5 2.5 - 3 3 - 3.5 3.5 - 4 4+
+No. 0 - 1.0 1.0 - 1.5 1.5-2.0 2.0 - 2.5 2.5 - 3.0 3.0 - 3.5 3.5 - 4.0 4.0-4.5 4.5+

 1 4 4 4

-2 Pause
+2 4 4 Pause

-3 Раг
+3 4 4 Pai

 4

-All open Ch.1 to Analyzer Ch.1 closed and analyzed; All others open All open Ch.2 to Analyzer Ch.2 closed and analyzed; All others open All open Ch.3 to Analyzer Ch.3 closed and analyzed; All others open All open Ch.4 to Analyzer Ch.4 closed and analyzed; All others open All open
+All open Ch.1 to Analyzer Analyzer auto- calibration Ch.1 closed and analyzed; All others open All open Ch.2 to Analyzer Ch.2 closed and analyzed; All others open All open Ch.3 to Analyzer Ch.3 closed and analyzed; All others open All open Ch.4 to Analyzer Ch.4 closed and analyzed; All others open All open

 The cycle starts from the chamber 1 connected to the analyzer channel.
 During first 30 seconds, the channel of the chamber 1 is purging.
-The reference concentration (C{in}) is measured at the end of this stage.
+The reference concentration ( $C{in}$ ) is measured at the end of this stage.
 Chambers 2,3 and 4 are open and also purged at this stage by another separate section of the pump (see the pneumatic diagram below).
 Then, the Chamber 1 closes.
-This stage continues when C{out} is reaching its steady-state value.
+This stage continues when $C{out}$ is reaching its steady-state value.
 At the end of 30-second measurement stage, the records for Chamber 1 are ready for further calculation of gas exchange rates.
 Then, the next chamber repeats both reference and measurement stages.
 If some optional sensors are connected to the system, their readings are collected at the beginning of the gas measurement cycle.
 Maximal duration of the operational cycle with 4 leaf chambers is about 4 minutes while each chamber is closed only 30 seconds.
 Typical (recommended) time interval between cycles is 30 minutes.
 Therefore, every leaf chamber is closed only during 1 minute in an hour when providing 48 measurements per day!